Stardust-Platform/Documentation/guides/unreal_login_guide.md

 ---

-title: Unreal Login Widget Guide
+title: Unreal SDK
-excerpt: Basics of how to setup the Stardust Login Widget for your Unreal Game
+excerpt: Basics of how to setup the Stardust SDK for your Unreal Game
 category: CLIENT_SDK_ID
 slug: unreal-login-widget
 order: 2